alibozkurtkyrd/full-stack-web-development/README.md

 # full-stack-web-development

-it's a full stack product manangement app created by using React and Php
+it's a full stack product management  app created by using React and Php

 ---